rlankhorst/zip-recipes/src/README.md

 * How easy it is to create recipes
 * How Google will display your recipes when you use Zip Recipes plugin

-If you're familiar with ZipList Recipe plugin, built by ZipList, you'll quickly note that Zip Recipe plugin is an extension of this plugin and it is 100% compatible with it.
-The Zip Recipes plugin is very easy to use, however, we also provide enhanced [step-by-step instructions](http://www.ziprecipes.net/wp-content/uploads/2014/12/plugin-instructions-4.0.0.9.pdf) for your recipe blog.
+The Zip Recipes plugin is very easy to use, however, we also provide enhanced [step-by-step instructions](https://www.ziprecipes.net/docs/installing/) for your recipe blog.

 > #### Zip Recipes Premium
 > Zip Recipes premium has the following features:<br />